-2 STEP/4 STEP SWITCH:
+2 STEP / 4 STEP SWITCH:

-The Wire Drive has a 2 Step/ 4 Step switch located near the gun connector.
+The Wire Drive has a 2 Step / 4 Step switch located on the gun side of the Status LED.
 This switch has no effect in CC modes of operation, such as stick welding.

-Europe and World 2 Step Logic:
+When using 2 Step Logic:

 - 1. Closing the gun trigger initiates the welding sequence (preflow, run in, etc.). - 2.
-Opening the gun trigger ends the welding sequence (burnback, postflow, etc.).
+Opening the gun trigger ends the arc begins burnback, postflow, etc..

-World 4 Step Logic:
+When using 4 Step Logic With Crater Fill "OFF":

-With Crater Fill "OFF"
+1. Closing the gun trigger initiates the welding sequence (preflow, run in, etc.).

-- 1. Closing the gun trigger initiates the welding sequence (preflow, run in, etc.). - 2.
-Opening the trigger after the welding arc is established allows the weld to continue as long as current flows.
+- 2. Opening the trigger after the welding arc is established allows the weld to continue as long as current flows.
 If the arc goes out, the 4 step cycle is reset. - 3.
 Closing the trigger again allows the weld to continue. - 4.
-Opening the trigger again ends the welding sequence (burnback, postflow, etc.).
+Opening the trigger again ends the arc begins burnback, postflow, etc..

-With Crater Fill "ON"
+When using 4 Step Logic With Crater Fill "ON":

 - 1. Closing the gun trigger initiates the welding sequence (preflow, run in, etc.). - 2.
 Opening the trigger after the welding arc is established allows the weld to continue as long as current flows.
 If the arc goes out, the 4 step cycle is reset. - 3.
 Closing the trigger again changes the wire feed speed and the Volts/Trim to the Crater values, and the weld to continues - 4.
-Opening the trigger again ends the welding sequence (burnback, postflow, etc.).
+Opening the trigger again ends the arc begins burnback, postflow, etc..